alinakazzaa/SQ-handbook/README.md

 Tasks will be done in 'sprints' or development stages, which will be timed and each task will receive an estimation of completion time.

+To estimate the amount of time it will take to do and the complexity of the task.
+To allocate story points, a Fibonacci sequence will be used i.e. 1, 2, 3, 5, 8, 13.

 Note: development time of this sample software will be much shorter than real life tools, however it will help to describe the process of the Scrum backlog, which will be customized to each product.
+One story point for this sample project will be estimated at 10 minutes.

 #### Sprint 1

 This sprint will focus on the surveyor functionality, as to begin the process of receiving answers to surveys will depend on the existence of these “must have” features.

 ![Sprint 1](/resources/sprints/1.png)

+To begin the project, I will create survey objects that will be required such as Survey, Question and Response.
+Each object will have a set of attributes.
+This initial set up will take long, therefore 40 minutes is allocated to it.

+To view the already existing projects, 20 minutes is sufficient enough.
+However, the overall spring time is the longest as it will contain the core functionality of the system.

 #### Sprint 2